Adaptive sampling for linear state estimation: Introduction

-{\AA}str{\"{o}}m \& Bernhardsson~\cite{astrom-bernhardsson-cdc} treat a minimum variance control problem with the push type of sampling.
-The control consists of impulses which reset the state to the origin, but there is an upper limit on the average rate at which impulses can be applied.
+{\em\bf{Lebesgue sampling and its generalizations:}} The first analytic study of the communication benefits of using event-triggered sampling was presented in the 2002 paper of {\AA}str{\"o}m \& Bernhardsson~\cite{astrom-bernhardsson-cdc}.
+They treat a minimum variance control problem with the push type of sampling.
+The control consists of impulses which reset the state to the origin, but there is an upper limit on the rate at which impulses can be applied.
 Under such a constraint, the design asks for a schedule of the application times for the impulses.
-For scalar Gaussian diffusions, they perform explicit calculations to show that the application of impulses using Delta sampling, namely triggering by first hitting of fixed thresholds is more efficient than the periodic application of impulses.
-Their conclusions are relevant for us because, in our estimation problem, the estimation error signal is reset to zero at sampling times, and so, sampling in our problem corresponds in their problem to resetting the state by applying an impulse.
-With this correspondence, further conclusions can be drawn about the problem of repeated sampling for estimation over an infinite horizon.
-The thesis~\cite{rabiThesis} of the first author of this paper shows that the Delta sampling scheme is indeed optimal for the infinite horizon problem of~\cite{astrom-bernhardsson-cdc}.
-Recently, Henningsson~et.al.~\cite{cervinAutomatica} have extended the results of~\cite{astrom-bernhardsson-cdc} and of ~\cite{rabiThesis} to include a communication constraint containing both an average rate constraint and an minimum waiting time between sampling instants.
-We should also mention the interesting fact that Delta sampling of a Wiener process has been found by Berger~\cite{bergerWiener} to be the compression scheme achieving the Information theoretic Rate-Distortion limit.
-Theere is also the work of Lazar \& T{\'o}th~\cite{lazarToth} which attempts to extend the Shannon-Nyquist sampling theorem to the case of Delta sampling of deterministic signals.
+For scalar Gaussian diffusions, they perform explicit calculations to show that the application of impulses triggered by fixed levels is more efficient than periodic application.

-The work of Imer \& Basar~\cite{basar-imer} considers the finite-horizon adaptive sampling problem but in a discrete time setting.
-They use the optimal form of the estimator under adaptive sampling with a partial proof (see proposition 1 of~\cite{basar-imer}) and describe dynamic programming equations to be satisfied by the optimal sampling policy.
-We should point out that their sampling scheme for the quadratic distortion namely the time-varying symmetric threshold for the estimation error, is indeed the optimal form of the sampling policy - this can be proved, along the lines of our work, by converting the optimal stopping problem for minimum estimation distortion into one with just a terminal cost or reward.
+This has spurred further research in the area.
+Our own work~\cite{rabi-baras-bahamas,rabi-moustakides-baras-med06,iwsm09,rabiJohanssonsCDC08} generalized the work of {\AA}str{\"o}m \& Bernhardsson.
+Their impulse control problem is equivalent to the problem of sampling for causal estimation.
+In the setting of discrete time, Imer \& Basar~\cite{imerBasarACC06two} study the problem of efficiently using a limited number of discrete-time impulses.
+For a finite-horizon LQG optimal control problem, they use backward dynamic programming to show that time-varying thresholds are optimal.
+Henningsson~et.al.~\cite{cervinAutomatica} have generalized to delays and transmission constraints imposed by real data networks.